stephencweiss/stephencharlesweiss.com/content/blog/2019-05-23/create-spinner-in-react.md

 # Create An Image With A Loader

-Now that I have a loader, I can pull it into my ImageComponent and use it while the image is loading thanks to the straightforward API of `react-image`.
+Now that I have a loader, I can pull it into my ImageComponent and use it while the image is loading thanks to the straightforward API of `react-image`.<sup>2</sup>

 ```javascript
 import React from 'react'